 This Animal Really Sucks

 Medicinal leeches (Hirudo medicinalis) have a sucker on each end with which they attach to a host.
 Their tiny mouths, located inside one of the suckers, have three jaws arranged in a Y shape—each with about 100 microscopic teeth.
 When these jaws bite into the flesh of a human or other animal, they create tiny, precise incisions that give the leech access to a steady supply of blood, which it then ingests.
 But just as interesting is the leech’s saliva, which contains among other things an anesthetic (making the bite virtually painless), a vasodilator (which expands the small blood vessels near the bite), an anti-clotting agent (which can cause the wound to keep bleeding for many hours after the leech is removed), and even antibiotic agents to prevent infection.
 So as animals go, there are worse things to be bitten by.
 Leeches suck in up to 10 times their body weight in blood—about 15–20 grams, or 3–4 teaspoons—and then drop off.
 A feeding lasts about 30 minutes to an hour, after which the leech doesn’t need to eat again for six months.

 Like used syringes, “used” leeches must be disposed of; reusing them on another patient could transmit diseases found in the first patient’s blood.
-I have not been able to ascertain how the leeches are normally disposed of, or whether such disposal raises the hackles of animal-rights groups.
+I’ve heard that some are discarded along with used sharps (and then incinerated by a plasma arc waste disposal system), while others are disposed of by dunking them in ethyl alcohol or putting them in caustic soda.
+I have not heard whether such disposal methods raise the hackles of animal-rights groups.
 Medicinal leeches are, after all, considered a “near threatened” species in the wild.
 But as much as I like animals, I’d have trouble feeling sympathy for a euthanized leech, even if it did just save my skin.